bigskysoftware/htmx/www/essays/spa-alternative.md

 > "No One Ever Got Fired For Buying IBM"

-That's a reality that we must accept, even if we don't feel React/etc. aren't appropriate for many (or even most) web applications being built today.
+That's a reality that we must accept, even if we feel that React/etc. aren't appropriate for many (or even most) web applications being built today.

 However, we are starting to see a reconsideration of the SPA approach.
 With a bit of technical bravery, a willingness